tridav3/SlingAirProject/README.md

 3. User can enter their personal information.
 4. User can view the flight confirmation page after booking a seat.
     - The confirmation page should `fetch` the details of the reservation from the backend based on it's unique `id`.
-5. The reservation button in the header should only appear once a reservation has been made and should only show the latest reservation booked.
+5. The reservation button in the header should only appear once a reservation has been made.
+6. The reservation page should `fetch` the details of the most recent reservation from the backend based on it's unique `id`.
     - **Showing multiple reservations is a stretch goal.**
-6. The reservation page should `fetch` the details of the reservation from the backend based on it's unique `id`.

 > The frontend is mostly complete, look for the `TODO` comments in the components to figure out what needs to be done!